djdt/spcal/docs/source/background/thresholds.rst

    A spICP-ToF background and the corresponding log-normal approximation.
 Each log-normal (red) is summed to estimate the non-zero portion of the compound-Poisson distributed data.

-The log-normal approximation works by closely appoximating the SIA with a log-normal distribution, see :numref:`sia`.
+The log-normal approximation works by closely approximating the SIA with a log-normal distribution, see :numref:`sia`.
 Since the cumulative density and quantile functions of a log-normal are known, we can then predict the resulting :term:`detection threshold` for the sum of log-normal distributions.
 In the case of the log-normal approximation only the shape parameter (:math:`\sigma`) of the log-normal fit to the SIA is required.